K-P-creator/RealtimeAudioVis/readme.md

 Capture Audio with CPU and format it (smoothing on/off)

-Upload sample to GPU with one point per bar to draw
+Upload sample to GPU with one 2D point per bar to draw

 Vertex shader places vertices 1-1 with points and fills in z/w coordinates

 Geometric shader places the other 3 vertices per bar, this shader varies based off display mode and takes a uniform bar count for calculations

 Fragment shader takes a uniform color and draws bars

+I will eventually use GPU for smoothing calculations.
+This would be done in the vertex shader.

+I will also add per bar colors.
+This will be done in the fragment shader.

 ### Build instructions